-Cynata's remuneration policy, which is set out below, is designed to promote superior performance and long term commitment to the Company.
+Cynata's remuneration policy, which is set out below, is designed to promote superior performance and long-term commitment to the Company.

 As at the date of this report, the Company has one executive - the Chief Executive Officer, four non-executive directors and one Vice President, Product Development.
-As set out below, total remuneration costs for the 2017 financial year were \$1,534,156 up from \$1,069,386 for the previous financial year.
+As set out below, total remuneration costs for the 2018 financial year were \$1,314,684 down from \$1,534,156 for the previous financial year.